confluentinc/ksql/docs/tutorials/clickstream/docker-clickstream.rst

 -----------------

 Download and start the KSQL clickstream container.
-This container image is large and contains Confluent, Grafana, and Elasticsearch.
+This container image is large and contains |cos|, Grafana, and Elasticsearch.
 Depending on your network speed, this may take up to 10-15 minutes.
 The ``-p`` flag will forward the Grafana dashboard to port 33000 on your local host.